humdrum-tools/humdrum-documentation/guide/ch29/index.md

 The **diff** command is sensitive to the order of data.
 Suppose that texts for two songs differ only in that one song reverses the order of verses 3 and 4.
-Comparing the \"wrong\" verses will tend to exaggerate what are really minor differences between the two songs.
+Comparing the "wrong" verses will tend to exaggerate what are really minor differences between the two songs.
 In addition, the above approach is too sensitive to word or phrase repetition.
-Many works \-- especially polyphonic vocal works \-- use extensive repetitions (e.g., \"on the bank, on the bank, on the bank of the river\").
+Many works \-- especially polyphonic vocal works \-- use extensive repetitions (e.g., "on the bank, on the bank, on the bank of the river").
 Short texts (such as for the *Kyrie* of the Latin mass) are especially prone to use highly distinctive repetition.
 How can we tell whether one work has pretty much the same lyrics as another?